sagemath/trac_to_gh/Issue 9814.md

 # Issue 9814: ATLAS fails to build on a PA-RISC system running HP-UX

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9815

 Original creator: drkirkby